Amund-Fremming/tero-platform/Tasklist.md

 - [x] Decode and validate tokens
 - [x] Permission checks for endpoints
 - [x] Maybe update endpoints to require user id for fetching users, targeting query on id, not auth0_id or guest_id. this also makes it possible for admins to query users
+- [ ] Expand refresh token / jwt to be longer than an hour
 - [ ] Update user sync from backend to auth0 (daily job/trigger)
 - [ ] Sync on registered user creation, needs to deactivate/delete the guest user
 - [ ] Sync for when a user gets admin permissions, needs to update user type